aurule/rolldembones/README.md

 ## Adding Dice

-The `--roll-again T` option adds a die every time a die rolls `T` or higher.
+The `--roll-again T` option adds a new die to the roll on every roll of `T` or higher.

 # Die Types

-Each die type represents a specific set of dice rules that somehow differ from rolling a normal, numeric die.
+Each die type encapsulates a specific set of dice rules that differ from rolling a normal, numeric die.
+This can mean setting new defaults for standard behaviors, adding or changing mechanics, and adding special options.
 Below are explanations of the built-in die types in Roll Dem Bones.

 ## New World of Darkness (nwod)

-The nwod die type uses the die rolling rules laid out in the *New World of Darkness* rulebook.
+The `nwod` die type uses the dice rules laid out in the *New World of Darkness* rulebook.
 These dice have the following properties:

 * 10 sides, numbered 1 through 10
 * Roll again on a 10